-27 IRENA (2021a)
+41 IRENA (2021a)

-28 CSE (2009)
+42 CSE (2009)

-29 These include supplying and pouring concrete, laying cables and basic civil engineering tasks (such as tracks and hard-standing, foundations, trench digging for cables, basic construction for substation housing) 30 Engineering consultancy, specialist craning, cables and sub-station equipment, and, most significantly, the manufacture and assembly of the wind turbines themselves
+43 These include supplying and pouring concrete, laying cables and basic civil engineering tasks (such as tracks and hard-standing, foundations, trench digging for cables, basic construction for substation housing)

+44 Engineering consultancy, specialist craning, cables and sub-station equipment, bird and bat monitoring and, most significantly, the manufacture and assembly of the wind turbines themselves

-31 Renewable Energy World (2017)
+45 Renewable Energy World (2017)

-32 IRENA (2021a)
+46 IRENA (2021a)

-33 Rutherford, N. (2021)
+47 Rutherford, N. (2021)

-34 Actionaid (2018)
+48 Actionaid (2018)

-who do not have sufficient training on the environmental and social management system to meet GIIP.
+risks.
+The main infringements of labour rights during construction are related to requirements for excessive overtime and successive days of work without sufficient rest.
+In addition, some smaller wind projects may use casual workers who do not have sufficient training on the environmental and social management system to meet good international industry practice (GIIP).
 The sub-section on human rights discusses issues concerning the infringement of workers' rights in the supply chains of wind turbines.